Medizinische Universität Graz Austria/Österreich - Forschungsportal - Medical University of Graz

 Yogeswaran, A; Hassoun, PM; Saleh, K; Fünderich, M; Balasubramanian, A; Konswa, Z; Kiely, DG; Lawrie, A; Thenappan, T; Eichstaedt, CA; Grünig, E; Wilkins, MR; Howard, L; Olschewski, H; Kovacs, G; Cajigas, HR; Frantz, R; Sabbour, H; Sweatt, AJ; Zamanian, RT; Arvanitaki, A; Giannakoulas, G; Elwing, J; Jose, A; Beckmann, S; Olsson, KM; Stadler, S; Held, M; Halank, M; Ewert, R; Behr, J; Milger-Kneidinger, K; Pausch, C; Pittrow, D; Majeed, RW; Wilhelm, J; Ghofrani, HA; Grimminger, F; Tello, K; Hoeper, MM; Seeger, W, , PVRI-GoDeep-Consortium.

-Hemodynamics and Phosphodiesterase-5 Inhibitor Treatment Associated with Survival in ILD-PH: A PVRI GoDeep Meta-Registry Analysis.
+Hemodynamics and Phosphodiesterase-5 Inhibitor Treatment Associated with Survival in Pulmonary Hypertension in Interstitial Lung Disease: A PVRI GoDeep Meta-Registry Analysis.

 Co-Autor*innen der Med Uni Graz